Terms and Conditions

 ‘Intellectual Property Rights or IPR’

-means copyright, patents, know-how, trade secrets, trademarks, trade names, design right, get-up, database right, chip topography rights, mask works, utility models, domain names and all similar rights and, in each case:
+means copyright, patents, know-how, trade secrets, trademarks, trade names, design right, get-up, database right, chip topography rights, mask works, utility models, domain names and all other intellectual property rights and similar rights and, in each case:

 (i) whether registered or not,

 (ii) including any applications to protect or register such rights,